mapbender/mapbender-documentation/en/architecture/components.rst

 Components
 #####################

 Mapbender is made up of different components.
-On the server side we use Symfony2 as a framework which comes along with powerfull components like Doctrine, Twig, Monolog and more.
+On the server side we use Symfony as a framework which comes along with powerfull components like Doctrine, Twig, Monolog and more.

 On the client side we use OpenLayers, MapQuery and jQuery & jQuery UI.